iamabhay25/abhay_macropad/FIRMWARE/FIRMWARE.md

 ### IN (slide-in)

 * Bitmap slides in from the right side
-* Fast transition into view
+* Smooth transition into view

 ### HOLD